KNaresh1/token-exchange-dapp/README.md

    3. Ethers   - To interact with Etherum smart contracts

+### Testnet
+- Node service provider: INFURA
+- Website is deployed to IPFS using fleek

 ### Steps to run the app
 1. $ npm i - To install all the dependencies
 2. $ npx hardhat compile - To compile smart contracts